-We focus on providing mobile data communications services for enterprises and consumers as part of network services.
-As the market for inexpensive data communications and voice services through SIM cards () has been expanding, we are promoting projects such as MVNE () projects which provide mobile network infrastructure and peripheral systems to MVNO and create new corporate demand by promoting full MVNO in mobile services for enterprises by providing IoT () connectivity with various devices and embedded chip SIM(), and expanding our sales channels, revising our service specifications, and expanding our service line-up of mobile services for consumers.
+We focus on providing mobile data communications services for enterprises and consumers as a part of network services.
+Regarding mobile services for enterprises, we provide our mobile network infrastructure and peripheral systems to other MVNOs through MVNE () scheme, and accumulate enterprise demands such as IoT () by promoting full-MVNO through which we can connect various devices and provide embedded chip SIM ().
+Regarding mobile services for consumers, as the market for inexpensive data communications and voice services through SIM cards () has been expanding, we are expanding our sales channels, updating our service specifications, and expanding our service line-up.

-We have 10 overseas subsidiaries in the United States, Europe and Asia, primarily to fulfill the broad range of IT network related needs of our Japanese customers, who are headed abroad to expand their overseas business, and strengthen our business base to provide network services and system integrations overseas.
+As of March 31, 2021, we have 10 overseas subsidiaries in the United States, Europe and Asia, primarily to fulfill the broad range of IT network related needs of our Japanese customers, who are headed abroad to expand their overseas business, and strengthen our business base to provide network services and system integrations overseas.
 We provide Internet connectivity services in the United States and the United Kingdom, WAN services to connect overseas bases, overseas systems integration, cloud computing services in the United States, Europe, China, Singapore, Indonesia, Thailand and Vietnam, and others.